kubos/kubos/docs/evented-control/index.rst

 and its internals.
 Future implementations may not use D-Bus, therefore we should not be tightly coupled to how it behaves.

-The ECP API is split into two halves: the low level ECP api and the high level message API.
-The low level ECP api is an abstraction of underlying messaging layers and patterns.
+The ECP API is split into two halves: the low level ECP API and the high level message API.
+The low level ECP API is an abstraction of underlying messaging layers and patterns.
 It does not actually define any messages but rather defines the tools used to create, send and receive those messages.
 This is where the D-Bus abstraction lives.
-The higher level message api is an application specific abstraction around the ECP api.
-It defines domain specifc messages using the ECP api and provides simple functions for sending and receiving those messages.
+The higher level message API is an application specific abstraction around the ECP API.
+It defines domain specific messages using the ECP API and provides simple functions for sending and receiving those messages.

 Basic flow of ECP usage by Subscriber/Client